luiscarlosjayk/MooFB/README.md

 How to use
 ----------

-	First you need to follow Krpano instructions on how to include it on a site.
+	First you need to follow Facebook instructions on how to include it on a site.
-	You can read about at http://www.krpano.com/docu/swfkrpanojs
+	You can read about at http://developers.facebook.com/docs/

 	As a simple example, you could use the following lines at Document Head: